cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 ## Create Database Connection
 For this project we will be utilizing a relational database and the SqlAlchemy ORM.
 An in-depth example of how to set up SqlAlchemy ORM can be found in the examples section of our website as a part of the ["Integrate RelationalDBs"](https://cdevframework.io/docs/examples/relationaldb/#sqlalchemy-orm)chapter.

-Update your `src/hello_world/resources.py` file to
+Update your `src/hello_world/resources.py` file to:
 {{<codesnippet `/source_code/diary_tutorial/step1_resource.py`>}}

-Now we can deploy our resources
+Now we can deploy our resources.
 ```bash
 cdev deploy
 ```